 Iyengar yoga style requires you to hold a particular pose longer than other yoga styles.
-It relaxes your muscles.
+Further, it relaxes your muscles.
 This yoga style incorporates the use of belts, blocks, chairs, and blankets to help you practice this yoga without any hassle even in case of an injury.

 6. Kripalu Yoga

 This yoga style focuses on helping you get in touch with your body.
 Kripalu yoga includes three different phases namely meditation, long-held poses, and basic mechanics.
-You learn this yoga style in a flowing sequence by moving from one stage to the next.
+Moreover, you learn this yoga style in a flowing sequence by moving from one stage to the next.

 7. Power Yoga

 Power Yoga has an athletic edge and was created basically for the western nations during the 80s.
 You practice this yoga style in a heated room.
-The classes depend on the teacher’s preference and do not follow a specific sequence of yoga poses.
+Further, the classes depend on the teacher’s preference and do not follow a specific sequence of yoga poses.

 8. Restorative Yoga

 As the name suggests, restorative yoga helps you relax especially if you are recovering from an injury.
-This style of yoga includes standard yoga asanas like Balasana, Paschimottasana, among others that you practice for a long time to calm down the mind.
+Moreover, this style of yoga includes standard yoga asanas like Balasana, Paschimottasana, among others that you practice for a long time to calm down the mind.